 Extensive programs continued on the ice fields of the Labrador Shelf and Gulf of St. Lawrence using beacons measuring drift, pressure, stress, convergence/divergence and wind profiles.
 Data were provided to the Canadian Ice Centre for forecasting and to the Canadian Coast Guard to support ice breaking.
 GPS beacons were used to empirically indicate and validate models of transport and dispersal pathways for salmon aquaculture sites in the Bay of Fundy.
-Number and type of buoys:

-a) Deployed during year: Several GPS beacons Several types of drifter b) Operational (31/08/00): n/a c) Reporting on GTS (31/08/00): n/a Ma ain deployment area: Labrador Shelf and Gulf of St. Lawrence Bay of Fundy
+a) Deployed during year: • Several GPS beacons Several types of drifter b) Operational (31/08/00): • n/a c) Reporting on GTS (31/08/00): • n/a Main deployment area: Labrador Shelf and Gulf of St. Lawrence Bay of Fundy